HIPAA Compliance Checklist for 2025

 6. GEP SMART

-Overview: A unified AI-powered platform that combines procurement, supply chain, and vendor management to help large enterprises streamline sourcing, forecasting, and supplier performances.
+A unified AI-powered platform that combines procurement, supply chain, and vendor management to help large enterprises streamline sourcing, forecasting, and supplier performance.

 Key Features